cyberark/kubernetes-conjur-deploy/README.md

 # Usage

 Run `./start` to deploy Conjur.
-This will execute the numbered scripts in sequence to create and configure a Conjur cluster comprised of one Master, two Standbys, and two read-only Followers.
+This executes the numbered scripts in sequence to create and configure a Conjur cluster comprised of one Master, two Standbys, and two read-only Followers.

 Please note that the deploy scripts grant the `anyuid` SCC to the `default` service account in the namespace that contains Conjur as configuring standbys and